Carbometalation: Carboalumination

-Trimethyl Silyl (TMS) protected alkynes, trimethyl germanium alkynes, and terminal alkynes can produce anti-carboalumination products at room temperature or elevated temperatures if a coordinating group is nearby on the substrate.
+Trimethylsilyl (TMS) protected alkynes, trimethyl germanium alkynes, and terminal alkynes can produce anti-carboalumination products at room temperature or elevated temperatures if a coordinating group is nearby on the substrate.
 In these reactions, first syn-carboalumination takes place under the previously outlined mechanism.
-Then, another equivalent of aluminum that is coordinated to the directing group can displace the vinyl aluminum, inverting the geometry at the carbon where displacement takes place.
+Then, another equivalent of aluminium that is coordinated to the directing group can displace the vinyl aluminium, inverting the geometry at the carbon where displacement takes place.

 This forms a thermodynamically favorable metallacycle to prevent subsequent inversions.
 Formally, this process provides anti-carboalumination products that can be quenched with electrophiles.
 A limitation of this methodology is that the directing group must be sufficiently close to the carbon-carbon π-bond to form a thermodynamically favorable ring or else mixtures of geometric isomers will form.

 The carboalumination of alkenes to form substituted alkanes can be rendered enantioselective if prochiral alkenes are used.
 In these reactions, a chiral indenyl zirconium catalyst is used to induce enantioselectivity.
-In these reactions, high enantioselectivities were obtained for several trialkyl aluminum reagents, however, the yield decreases dramatically with each additional carbon of the alkyl chain on the trialkyl aluminum reagent.
+In these reactions, high enantioselectivities were obtained for several trialkyl aluminium reagents, however, the yield decreases dramatically with each additional carbon of the alkyl chain on the trialkyl aluminium reagent.

 Carbolithiation

 Carbolithiation is the addition of an organolithium reagent across a carbon-carbon pi-bond.
-The organolithium reagents used in this transformation can be commercial (such as n-butyllithium) or can be generated through deprotonation or lithium halogen exchange.
+The organolithium reagents used in this transformation can be commercial (such as n-butyllithium) or can be generated through deprotonation or lithium-halogen exchange.
 Both inter- and intramolecular examples of carbolithiation exist and can be used in synthesis to generate complexity.
 Organolithiums are highly reactive chemicals and often the resulting organolithium reagent generated from the carbolithiation can continue to react with electrophiles or remaining starting material (resulting in polymerization).
 This reaction has been rendered enantioselective through the use of sparteine, which can chelate the lithium ion and induce chirality.
 Today, this is not a common strategy due to a shortage of natural sparteine.
 However, recent advances in the synthesis of sparteine surrogates and their effective application in carbolithiation have reactivated interest in this strategy.

 Another demonstration of this reaction type is an alternative route to tamoxifen starting from diphenylacetylene and ethyllithium: The capturing electrophile here is triisopropyl borate forming the boronic acid R–B(OH)2.
 The second step completing tamoxifen is a Suzuki reaction.

 As a consequence of the high reactivity of organolithiums as strong bases and strong nucleophiles, the substrate scope of the carbolithiation is generally limited to chemicals that do not contain acidic or electrophilic functional groups.